abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 - Filepath (required)
 - Access Mode (optional)

-For example, The following command will open the CSV file in files folder for this week lecture:
+For example, the following command will open the CSV file located in `files` folder in week5 folder:

 ```python
 CSV_FILE = “/home/asimbanskota/t81_577_data_science/weekly_materials/week5/files/city.csv”
 file = open(CSV_FILEPATH, ‘r’)
 ```
-The second argument 'r' is an argument for access modes which tells the Python to open the file for read only mode, which is also a default mode.

-The open method returns a file object, which is called "handle".
+The second argument 'r' is an argument for access mode that tells Python to open the file for read only mode, which is also a default mode.
+The open method returns a file object called "handle".

-Once you open the file, it is the best-practice to close it properly.
-It can be done by calling the close method on the file handle object within a try-finally block as follows:
+It is the best-practice to close a file properly when the purpose of opening the file is fulfilled.
+It can be done by calling the close method on the file handle object using a try-finally block as follows:

 ```python
 try: